enny1170/ir-gateway/README.md

 To have a good Support for multiple Clients at the same Device we have designet to work without any blocking functions.
 All API's needed to support the Rcoid-App exist.
 So the App is fully suported.

-The data Folder contains some IR-Codes as example-files.

 This project contains also several shematics.
 1. a circurit and a pcb to simply Hookup on the given Module. (shematics/kicad/) [IR-Shield](https://www.pcbway.com/project/shareproject/IR_Shield_for_wemos_D1_pro_or_Wemos_D1_32.html)
 2. 3D printable STL-Files as for a Cover (shematic/3dprint)